En anglais

-En anglais is a studio album of the French popular singer Françoise Hardy.
-Original album released in United Kingdom in October 1968, on LP, Asparagus production/United Artists Records (ULP 1207), mono and (SULP 1207), stereo.

-Published in France in December 1968, on LP, Production Asparagus/disques Vogue/Vogue international industries (CLD 729), stéréo universelle.
+En anglais is a studio album by popular French singer Françoise Hardy.
+It was originally released in United Kingdom in October 1968, on LP by Asparagus Productions/United Artists Records (ULP 1207) in mono and stereo (SULP 1207) formats.
+The LP saw a French release in December 1968 by Asparagus Productions/Disques Vogue/Vogue international industries (CLD 729) in a stéréo universelle format.
 Jean-Marie Périer was credited for the cover photography.

 Track listing

 Françoise Hardy is accompanied by orchestras directed by Charles Blackwell (1-2-3-11), Arthur Greenslade (4-5-7-8-9), Simon Napier-Bell (6-12) and Jean-Pierre Sabar (10).